kuzudb/kuzudb.github.io/docs/blog/factorization.md

 Footnotes
-[^1] If you come from a very graph focused background and/or exposed to a ton of GDBMS marketing, you might react to my statement that what I am showing are standard plans that do joins.
+[^1]: If you come from a very graph-focused background and/or exposed to a ton of GDBMS marketing, you might react to my statement that what I am showing are standard plans that do joins.
 Maybe you expected to see graph-specific operators, such as a BFS or a DFS operator because the data is a graph.
-Or maybe someone even dared to tell you that GDBMSs don't do joins.
-Instead, they do traversals.
+Or maybe someone even dared to tell you that GDBMSs don't do joins but they do traversals.
 Stuff like that.
 These word tricks and confusing jargon really has to stop and helps no one.
 If joins are in the nature of the computation you are asking a DBMSs to do,  calling it something else won't change the nature of the computation.
-Joins are joins and every DBMSs needs to join their records with each other.
+Joins are joins.
+Every DBMSs needs to join their records with each other.

 [^2]: You can take a look at [our CIDR paper on Kuzu](XXX) and [this GRainDB work](XXX) to see experiments and in-depth discussion of